I’ve had the unfortunate experience of breaking the news to many eBay buyers that the card they spent many thousands of dollars on was fake.

 She did, per the eBay rules, list the card as a reprint, but when is it okay to sell a worthless counterfeit for $1500?

 eBay needs to institute a rule which limits what a seller can list for sale if they have less than ten positive reviews.

 Common Terminology on eBay Auctions from Scammer Sellers

 "inherited these from my grandfather...."

 "don't feel like waiting to get these graded..."

 "someone passed these down to me 45 years ago..."

 "acquired this in a storage auction sale..."

-Often times a closer examination of a seller's other items for sale can help piece together the puzzle as to whether a seller is trying to scam you or not.
+Often times a closer examination of a seller's other items for sale can provide clues on whether a seller is a scammer (or not).

 Here's an example of one seller that eBay needs to shut down.